California Wave Models¶

 The CDIP coastal wave forecast model¶

-- The NOAA/NCEP implementation of the Wavewatch III wave model for deep water regions (depth > 300m).
-The Wavewatch III model is a wind-wave generation and propagation model.
+The ECMWF HRES-WAM global wave model.
+The ECMWF model is a wind-wave generation and propagation model.
 That is, the global wave forecasts are made based on global surface wind forecasts.
-[See the NOAA Wavewatch III model web site].
+More details are available on the ECMWF website.
+[Prior to May 2022, NOAA Wavewatch III was used rather than ECMWF; please see the NOAA Wavewatch III web site].

-- The Coastal Data Information Program’s implementation of a spectral refraction wave model for shallow water (10m < depth < 300m).
+The Coastal Data Information Program’s implementation of a spectral refraction wave model for shallow water (10m < depth < 500m).
 This is a propagation-only model (no wind-wave generation).
 It models the effect of bathymetry (underwater topography) on waves as they travel from deep water towards the coast.
 [See the CDIP swell model web page].
 This implementation is slightly different than the swell version.
-We also include the propagation (but not generation) of shorter period local seas based on input from the Wavewatch III model.
+We also include the propagation (but not generation) of shorter period local seas based on input from the ECMWF forecast model.

 How the forecasts are made.¶

-- Every 6 hours, CDIP receives detailed wave forecasts from NOAA for its deep water locations along the California coast.
+Every 6 hours, CDIP receives a grid of 2D spectral wave forecasts from ECMWF for deep water off of the West Coast and California.

 A Description of Forecast Model Products.¶